Real Madrid pile pressure on Barcelona despite seeing both sides of Sergio Ramos | Goal.com

 His team-mate for club and country, Dani Carvajal, quickly dug him out of his hole, though, by scrambling home the winner, after Isco's brave header had come back off the post.

-That’s what happens, though, when a team is in good form and battling for one another.
+That’s what happens, though, when a team are in good form and battling for one another.

 Alaves piled on the pressure late on, forcing Madrid to deal with five consecutive corners, but the visitors cleared every one, refusing to let go of their precious points, even through eight long minutes of stoppage time.